davidddeveloper/alx-system_engineering-devops/0x14-mysql/README.md

     SHOW SLAVE STATUS\G;

 ## Step 6: confirm replication
-if you have no errors up to this point it means replication should now wrok, but to confirm try doing something in master the replication
+if you have no errors up to this point it means replication should now wrok, but to confirm try doing some operation in master

+    example:
+      USE tyrell_corp;
+      INSERT INTO nexus6 (name) VALUES ('David'), ('Ben');
+      SELECT * FROM nexus6;
+        id  | name
+        1   | David
+        2   | Ben

+Now go to you replica/slave server and select

+    SELECT * FROM nexus6;
+        id  | name
+        1   | David
+        2   | Ben

+If you see the same output it means replica is setup correctily.